2 Days in Rome Itinerary: How to Spend A Weekend in Rome [From a Local!]

 Fiumicino (AKA Leonardo da Vinci International Airport) is the main international airport and is connected by direct flights to countless cities around the world, including Rio de Janeiro, Beijing, and New York City.

 Ciampino is a much smaller airport that serves mostly domestic and European flights.
+Both of these airports are well connected to the city center via trains and buses, so simply choose according to flight prices.

 Search for flights to Rome